jakblak/MEAN-Projects/README.md

 - added _creator reference in Look
 - ? in User model save an array of looks to the user  (async)
 - make Images responsive @1200 on sidebar
+- when moving to new page after safe new Look won't show up